 Level 7-180 FOV Degree Room Targets

 For this level, you can either make a maze on the other side of your clock poster board or buy one like the one I have shown here for $25 on Amazon.
 If you search google for maze patterns, there are also many you can find.
 In addition, the SenMorCor system I showed above has a maze poster that’s included.
 I’ve also created a maze pattern that you can get printed just like the clock faces above.
-That PDF download link is here.
+You can find that here.

 Here you begin at the beginning of the maze and move your LASER pointer though to the end.
 Having a few different ones to work with so you’re thinking and moving your head at the same time is a good idea.
 Start with 20 reps at 3 and 5 feet, moving very slowly to start and then gradually increase your pace.
 You can also time yourself so that you can improve your times over a few weeks.

 This last level is a machine that can be found in clinics that focus on brain injury and vestibular rehab as well as athletic performance.
 It’s called a Gyrostim and it has many levels from very light to really intense.
 You sit in a chair that moves and then point a LASER (with your hand) at various targets.
 You could enter this type of program commonly after level 4 or 5 or later.
 I’m unsure how many of these machines are deployed and in what locations, but the company that’s linked above should know.

 The upshot?
 That’s the post-PICL rehab program for patients wanting to know how to best do CCI exercises.
 Again, remember, a strong set of upper neck muscles is key to get the most out of PICL.
 In addition, without getting these atrophied muscles back online, there is no way to get close to 100% recovery.